F0lak/dm_open_ref/ref/proc/sleep.md

 getting locked up.
 You could call this procedure from `world.New()` to start it rolling.

-Note* sleep time is in 1/10s units, not server ticks.
+Note+ sleep time is in 1/10s units, not server ticks.
 If your `world.tick_lag` or `world.fps` value is different from the default, `sleep(1)` still means \"sleep for 1/10s\".
 To sleep for exactly `N` ticks, call `sleep(N * world.tick_lag)`.

 If the
-ticker does intensive processing during each iteration, you probably want to run it in the background like this*
+ticker does intensive processing during each iteration, you probably want to run it in the background like this+
 ```
  proc/Ticker() set
 background = 1